musman-uk/portfolio/acknowledgements/README.md

 ## 🤝 Acknowledgements

-A space to recognise the resources, platforms, and inspirations that have shaped this portfolio, with appreciation and respect, since no portfolio is created in isolation.
+A space to recognise the resources, tools, and inspirations that have shaped this portfolio, with appreciation and respect, since no portfolio is created in isolation.
 While I gratefully acknowledge the support that has shaped this portfolio, the work within it has been authored and reviewed by me, and I take full responsibility for it.

 ---